manishghop/stock_direction_predictor/README.md

-# stock_direction_predictor
-Stock Market Direction Predictor
+# Stock Market Direction Predictor
 - Final Year major project to demonstrate that simple ML models can be powerful for a complex task.

 ## Requirements